About Judith Irven

 I am a life-long gardener, garden writer and landscape designer.
 I live with photographer husband, Dick Conrad, in Goshen, Vermont (on the western slopes of the Green Mountains) in an old farmhouse surrounded by our extensive gardens.

 I grew up in rural England, before relocating to study physics at London University’s Imperial College.
 After acquiring my B.Sc and M.Phil degrees, I then immigrated to New Jersey and for the next twenty years worked for Bell Labs and later for Bellcore as a telecommunications systems engineer.

 In 1994 my life’s trajectory changed.
 Dick and I moved to Goshen and I went ‘back to school’ to study landscape design at Vermont Technical College.

 Since then I have been a landscape design consultant with my own business, Outdoor Spaces Landscape Designs, helping my many clients plan and develop their individual properties, both small and large.

-I give talks to organizations around the state, and for the past decade I have been teaching ‘Sustainable Home Landscaping’ as part of the UVM Extension Master Gardener course.
+I give talks to organizations around the state, and for the past fifteen years I have been teaching ‘Sustainable Home Landscaping’ as part of the UVM Extension Master Gardener course.

 A New England Gardener with Old English Roots